 Registrants are responsible for their own travel arrangements, transportation, lodging, and meals.
 Additional information is available through the links below.

-The course will be taught on the campus of Colorado School of Mines in Golden, Colorado USA.
+The course will be taught at Table Mountain Inn in Golden, Colorado USA.
 Learn more...